TankerHQ/spec/concepts.md

 ### Verification key

-Then [Verification Key] (VFK) is used to register new devices in a secure manner.
+The [Verification Key] (VFK) is used to register new devices in a secure manner.
 See the [procotol documentation](protocol.md) for more details.

 ### Secret Provisional Identity